nubenetes/awesome-kubernetes/docs/securityascode.md

     - Misconfigured resources can be corrected on the fly
     - New resources can be dynamically generated
 - [blog.sigstore.dev: How to verify container images with Kyverno using KMS, Cosign, and Workload Identity](https://blog.sigstore.dev/how-to-verify-container-images-with-kyverno-using-kms-cosign-and-workload-identity-1e07d2b85061/)
+- [medium.com/@glen.yu: Why I prefer Kyverno over Gatekeeper for native Kubernetes policy management](https://medium.com/@glen.yu/why-i-prefer-kyverno-over-gatekeeper-for-native-kubernetes-policy-management-35a05bb94964) I used to use Open Policy Agent Gatekeeper for Kubernetes policies but personally found writing new policies to be quite difficult with a steep learning curve.
+I then decided to give Kyverno a try and was really impressed with how easy it was to use.

 ### Kyverno E-Learning